sztrzask/maklipsa.github.io/_posts/2019-07-22-Modeling-version-and-temporary-state-in-noSQL-databases.md

 Without the `if` we would override changes made by someone else.
 With it, we will discover a version conflict that has to be resolved.

 Another benefit to this approach is ACID like transactionality from starting editing to approving the version.

+# Conclusion

+Yes, noSQL databases are simpler and less powerful in terms of features than their SQL cousins.
+But data modeling is about looking at the limitations and turning them into advantages.